donny681/eps32_voice_record-WM8978-/README.md

 * 5.Revise the name of the file .Add suffix name (**.pcm).

 * 6.Play the record wav by computer.

+Problem:
+* the time of recording voice can't over 5 seconds!

+Next Step:
+* Upload the file to Baidu Server and realize voice  recognition.
 =======

 ##Introudction